iterative/dvc.org/content/docs/command-reference/repro.md

-- `--no-commit` - do not store the outputs of this execution in the cache (`dvc.yaml` and `dvc.lock` are still created or updated); useful to avoid caching unnecessary data when executing tests or experiments.
+- `--no-commit` - do not store the outputs of this execution in the cache (`dvc.yaml` and `dvc.lock` are still created or updated); useful to avoid caching unnecessary data when exploring different data or stages.
 Use `dvc commit` to finish the operation.

 - `-m`, `--metrics` - show metrics after reproduction.
 The target pipelines must have at least one metrics file defined either with the `dvc metrics` command,